Spiritual Meaning of Swollen Lymph Nodes: The Surprising Message of the Psyche

 Lymph Stagnation, Safety, and The Mind-Body Connections

-When the body perceives a lack of safety, it may respond with physical padding (like swelling) or an urgent need for movement, which is often the unseen root of Restless Leg Syndrome.
+When the body perceives a lack of safety, it may respond with physical padding (like swelling), pain, or an urgent need for movement as in restless legs syndrome.

 Unresolved symptoms alert us that the body is asking for deeper attention and connection.
 Something is keeping the system in survival mode – whether stress, emotional suppression, or fear – and symptoms can't resolve in that environment.